Industry Trends and Perspectives: Tiered Hypervisors and Microsoft HyperV

 This is part of an ongoing series of short industry trends and perspectives blog posts briefs.

-The topic of this post is a trend that I am seeing and hearing about during discussions with IT professionals pertaining to the use of two or more server virtualization hypervisors or what is known as tiered Hypervisors.
+The topic of this post is a trend that I am seeing and hearing about during discussions with IT professionals of the use of two or more server virtualization hypervisors or what is known as tiered Hypervisors.

 Tiered hypervisors is a concept similar to what many IT organizations already have in terms of different types of servers for various use cases, multiple operating systems as well as several kinds of storage mediums or devices.

-What Im seeing is that IT pros are using different hypervisors to meet various cost, management and vendor control objectives aligning the applicable technology to the business or application service category.
+What Im seeing is that IT pros are using different hypervisors to meet various cost, management and vendor control goals aligning the applicable technology to the business or application service category.

 Of course this brings up the discussion of how to manage multiple hypervisors and thus the real battle is or will be not about hypervisors, rather that of End to End (E2E) management.